Websoft9/docker-onlyofficecommunityserver/README.md

 ## System Requirements

-The following is the minimal recommended requirements:
+The following are the minimal recommended requirements:

 * **OS**: 64-bit Red Hat, CentOS or other compatible distributive with kernel version 3.8 or later, 64-bit Debian, Ubuntu or other compatible distributive with kernel version 3.8 or later
 * **ARCH**: amd64